 Baby Hiccups – What You Need To Know

-Don’t panic, hiccups happen!
+Don’t panic.
+Baby hiccups happen, and The Breastfeeding Shop is here to help!
 Did you know that your baby can even have them in the womb?
 Yep.

 Let’s first talk about what is a hiccup.
 Hiccups are involuntary contractions of the diaphragm, that happen suddenly, which occur at the same time as a contraction of the larynx and complete closure of the glottis that then effectively blocks all air intake.
 The glottis is the middle part of the larynx, which is where the vocal cords are located.

 One of the most common reasons your baby may get those annoying hiccups is due to feeding.
 You probably notice them come on immediately after you have had a feeding.
+If you found your way here, you may be wondering, “How can I stop baby hiccups?”
 Here are a few tips that may assist in preventing hiccups:

 - Since overfeeding is a common cause of hiccups, you can double or increase feedings where the baby is actually consuming less during more feeding sessions.

 - Burp more often.
 Burping your baby more often will assist with preventing hiccups.
 When feeding, breastfeeding or bottle-feeding, slow down and take more pauses to burp the baby.

 - Not only too much milk, but too much air causes infant hiccups.
 Be sure the baby is latched-on appropriately by baby’s lips having a tight seal.

 - When bottle-feeding tilt the bottle to a 40-45 degree angle so that the air will stay at the bottom of the bottle.
 Some moms swear by the collapsible bottle bags!